Last updated date Fri Jul 28 2023 By William Brown

 Prepping the hair is the first step you should take before using the sew-in hair extension techniques.
 Those who want their sew-in to last for more than a few months must ensure their braids are on point.
 Without preparation, the hair and scalp can get severely damaged during the sew-in process.
 No matter what method you select to install, you have to properly prepare for an easier process.

 The first step in any hair styling process is washing and conditioning.
 This step allows you to have your hair cleaned and kept in natural shape.
-Moreover, conditioner helps your hair soft and easy to style.
+Moreover, conditioner helps your hair be soft and easy to style.
 You do not need to pay much for washing and conditioning your hair.
 All you need is to choose a sulfate-free shampoo and silicon-free conditioner.

-Both braid and braidless methods require your hair separated into smaller sections, so detangling is very important.
+Both braid and braidless methods require your hair to be separated into smaller sections, so detangling is very important.
 After your hair is 75% dry, use a detangling brush to comb your hair gently.
 Do not forget to comb from the bottom to the top of the strand.

-- Hair bundles: Human hair bundles/ Synthetic hair bundles
+- Hair bundles: Human hair bundles/Synthetic hair bundles

 - Nilon threads & Curve needle